rakutentech/android-buildconfig/publish/README.md

 apply from: '../config/publish/artifactory.gradle'
 ```

-#### The above scripts will do:
+#### This script will do:

-* create maven publication for with the name `myAndroidLibraryName`
-  + uses `project.name`, `project.group`, `project.version`, `project.description`, `project.url`, `project.licenseName`, `project.licenseUrl`, and `project.scmUrl`
-  + The values are set in `gradle.properties`, but can be optionally configured by passing a Map, as shown below.
-  + Configures publication for `component.release` as `from` field - your project's `AAR`
-  + Add artifacts for the JavaDocs (for Java projects) or KDocs (for Kotlin projects) and a JAR containing your project's source code to your publications.
-  + Configure the repos where your artifacts will be published - Artifactory and/or Bintray.
-This uses the credentials you've set as environment variables.
++ Configure the repos where your artifacts will be published - Maven Central or Artifactory.
++ Uses the credentials you've set as environment variables.
++ If Maven Central, configures the PGP signing key as defined in your environment variables.

 ## Custom Features